The Not Company, a maker of plant-based meat and dairy substitutes in Chile, will soon be worth $250M – TechCrunch

 These recent rounds confirm our reporting in Extra Crunch about where investors are focusing their time as they try to create a more sustainable future for the food industry.
 Read more about the path they’re charting.

-Meanwhile large food chains continue to experiment with plant-based menu items and push even further afield into cell-based meat using cultures from animals.
+Meanwhile, large food chains continue to experiment with plant-based menu items and push even further afield into cell-based meat using cultures from animals.
 KFC recently announced that it would be expanding its experiment with Beyond Meat’s chicken substitute in the U.S. — and would also be experimenting with cultured meat in Moscow.

 Behind all of this activity is an acknowledgement that consumer tastes are changing, interest in plant-based diets are growing, and animal agriculture is having profound effects on the world’s climate.

 As the website ClimateNexus notes, animal agriculture is the second-largest contributor to human-made greenhouse gas emissions after fossil fuels.
-It’s also a leading cause of deforestation, water and air pollution, and biodiversity loss.
+It’s also a leading cause of deforestation, water and air pollution and biodiversity loss.

-There are 70 billion animals raised annually for human consumption, which occupy one-third of the planet’s land arable and habitable land surface, and consume 16% of the world’s freshwater supply.
+There are 70 billion animals raised annually for human consumption, which occupy one-third of the planet’s arable and habitable land surface, and consume 16% of the world’s freshwater supply.
 Reducing meat consumption in the world’s diet could have huge implications for reducing greenhouse gas emissions.
 If Americans were to replace beef with plant-based substitutes, some studies suggest it would reduce emissions by 1,911 pounds of carbon dioxide.